 SERENGETI NATIONAL PARK

 Serengeti is in north-western of Tanzania, with borders in the north to Kenya and in southeast to the Ngorongoro Conservation Area.
 It covers 14,750 square kilometres of grassland plains, savanna, riverine forest, and woodlands.
 It is famous for its annual migration of over 1.5 million white bearded wildebeest and 250,000 zebras.
-Serengeti is also known for having the largest population of lions in Africa and for its resident wildlife – particularly the ‘Big Five’.
-The park is also home to Thomson’s and Grant’s gazelles, wildebeests, topis, elands, water bucks, spotted hyenas, striped hyenas.
+Serengeti is also known for having the largest population of lions in Africa and for its resident wildlife, particularly the ‘Big Five’.
+The park is home to Thomson’s and Grant’s gazelles, wildebeests, topis, elands, water bucks, spotted hyenas, striped hyenas.
 Furthermore to mention are baboons, impala, East African wild dogs, Maasai giraffes and many other wild animals.
 It also boasts about 500 bird species, including ostriches, secretary birds, crowned cranes, and many species of vultures.
 Serengeti is reachable by plane from Arusha in around 40 minutes or by car from Arusha, which takes around 7-8 hours.

 RUAHA NATIONAL PARK

 It is the largest national park in Tanzania and covers 20,226 square kilometers.
-Great Ruaha River, which flows along the south-eastern margins gave the name to this national park in Central Tanzania.
+Great Ruaha River flows along the south-eastern margins and gave the name to this national park in Central Tanzania.
 Furthermore is the river a very famous game-viewing spot.
 Ruaha is home to a large elephant population and over 500 bird species.
-Visitors will find cheetahs, leopards, lions, African wild dogs, giraffes, hippopotami, Cape buffaloes, sable antelopes and many other wild animals.
+Visitors find cheetahs, leopards, lions, African wild dogs, giraffes, hippopotami, Cape buffaloes, sable antelopes and many other wild animals.
 You can reach Ruaha by car on a dirt road from Iringa in approximately 2 hours and by plane from Selous or Arusha.